mdn/translated-content/files/ja/web/api/intersection_observer_api/timing_element_visibility/index.md

 ### ドキュメントの可視性の変更の処理

-Let's take a look at the handler for the {{event("visibilitychange")}} event.
+Let's take a look at the handler for the {{domxref("document.visibilitychange_event", "visibilitychange")}} event.
 Our script receives this event when the document itself becomes visible or invisible.
 The most important scenario here is when the user switches tabs.
-Since Intersection Observer only cares about the intersection between the targeted elements and the intersection root, and not the tab's visibility (which is a different issue entirely), we need to use the [Page Visibility API](/ja/docs/Web/API/Page_Visibility_API) to detect these tab switches and disable our timers for the duration.
+Since Intersection Observer only cares about the intersection between the targeted elements and the intersection root, and not the tab's visibility (which is a different issue entirely), we need to use the [Page Visibility API](/en-US/docs/Web/API/Page_Visibility_API) to detect these tab switches and disable our timers for the duration.

 ```js
 function handleVisibilityChange() {